bhongy/software-architecture-notes/Overview.md

 ## Properties

-- Most changes must only impact one service (high-cohesion and loose-coupling).
+- Most changes only impact one service (high-cohesion and loose-coupling) (independent deployment).
   - If you frequently have to coordinate multiple services to deploy changes, you have a distributed monolith.
+  - Components that changes for the same reason should be packaged together.

 ## Benefits